copyandexecute/snorlax-boss/README.md

 ## What does this fork change?
-- It adds a "inhale" to the snorlax boss which should fix bow / cobweb spamming
+- It adds an "inhale" to the snorlax boss which should fix bow / cobweb spamming